wenching/cri_rnaseq_2018/docs/README.revised.md

         >
         > For instance, you can change respective parameters as follows.
         >     - project="MY_OWN_DATA_SET"
-        >     - padding="" # In this case, the project pipeline scripts will be generated under the same directory of the master pipeline script, instead of being under a named sub-directory (e.g., example/ in this tutorial).
+        >     - padding="" # In this case, the project pipeline scripts will be generated and saved under the same directory of the master pipeline script, instead of being under a named sub-directory (e.g., example/ in this tutorial).
         >